Congratulations to the Dessert Theatre Cast

 If you are not on the list it is an oversite.
 All students auditioning are cast.

-YOU MUST ACCEPT OR DECLINE YOUR ROLE BY WEDNESDAY April 19.
+YOU MUST ACCEPT OR DECLINE YOUR ROLE BY Monday April 23 NO EXCEPTIONS

 LOVE FEST is only open to students that are part of the ITS drama club.
 You must be an ITS member in order to participate.